 An evening event in which candle-lit lanterns are floated down the Sumida River.
 Toro nagashi is a tradition in which lanterns lit with candles are set afloat on rivers to guide the spirits of the ancestors back to the other side during the O-bon holiday.

-2,500 lanterns with hand written messages are glided down a gently sloping water slope into the waters on the east side of the Sumida River (the Asakusa Station side – not the Skytree side) between Azuma-bashi bridge and Kototoi-bashi bridge.
+2,500 lanterns with hand written messages are glided down a slope into the waters on the east side of the Sumida River (the Asakusa Station side – not the Skytree side) between Azuma-bashi bridge and Kototoi-bashi bridge.

 Please note: as this event is weather dependent, the dates can change so please check for changes or cancellations on the official twitter account here.

 For nearly a decade now, This&That Café has been an opportunity for creative minds to converge and collaborate.
 People come for the art, the music, the good vibes, and the serendipitous interactions.
 It seems like ages since we have been […]

 It’s a state of gustatory glory at Showa Kinen Park in late May and early June, with the annual Manpaku food festival.
 Take advantage of the long spring evenings—or, hell, the long spring days—to head out and see the ten special […]

 This event will not be taking place in 2020.
 The tentative date for 2021 is yet to be confirmed.
 Avoiding the crowded mid-summer fireworks calendar, this early summer fireworks festival takes place over the ocean adjacent to Zushi Beach.
 There […]

 NOTE: The April 1st market may be cancelled due to the ongoing Covid-19 situation.
 This is a vibey and popular but fairly small market, with around 120 vendors selling Japanese antiques, as well as kimono, tableware, furniture and decor from […]